PlayStation 3 Architecture

 Data is transferred in the form of 128-bit packets [8].
 Each ring can carry up to three concurrent transfers as long as the packets don’t overlap.
 The EIB operates with the use of command credits, in other words, whenever a component needs to initiate a transfer, it sends a request to the EIB’s Data Arbiter, which manages the traffic within the rings.
 The moment the request is approved, packets enter the ring and receive a ‘token’, which the data arbiter uses as meta-data to supervise the transfer.
 Moreover, some components have preferential priority over others, like the Memory Interface Controller (MIC) component, which is where main RAM is located.
 Finally, the data arbiter will never place packets at rings whose path is longer than half of the ring.

 Each ramp plays a part in the transfer, they read the destination address of the packet to know whether to post data to their respective component or forward it to the next Ramp.
 During each clock cycle, ramps can receive and send 128-bit (16 Bytes) packets at the same time.
-So, considering there are four channels and the EIB operates at 1.6 GHz (half of Cell’s speed), the theoretical maximum transfer rate is 16 Bytes x 2 transfer/clock x 4 rings x 1.6 GHz = 204.8 GB/s, this value is of course too optimistic and there are many other external factors (i.e. origin/destination path, state of the bus etc.) conditioning the performance.
+So, considering there are four channels and the EIB operates at 1.6 GHz (half of Cell’s speed), the theoretical maximum transfer rate is 16 Bytes x 2 transfer/clock x 4 rings x 1.6 GHz = 204.8 GB/s, this value is of course too optimistic and there are many other external factors (i.e. origin/destination path, state of the bus, etc.) conditioning the performance.
 In any case, many research papers made by IBM and other authors compiled more realistic speeds using practical experiments [9].

 Now that you’ve seen how every component of Cell is interconnected, it’s time to check out the first component of this chip…